 About the IBEW Safety Caucus:

-The IBEW convenes an exclusive IBEW only safety caucus twice yearly.
-Both meetings are held in conjunction with the National Safety Council Labor Division’s regularly scheduled meetings - first in the spring, and again in the fall.
-The spring meeting program is set for one and a half days, and because of time constraints the fall meeting program is scheduled for one day.
-The safety caucus provides the 100-plus IBEW members that regularly attend the caucus necessary time to discuss issues that are critical in furthering occupational safety and health for IBEW members.
+The IBEW convenes an exclusive IBEW only safety caucus annually.
+The safety caucus provides IBEW members that attend the caucus necessary time to discuss issues that are critical in furthering occupational safety and health for IBEW members.